 Cunningham Highway (Ipswich - Warwick), Eight Mile intersection upgrade

-To improve safety an overpass will be built at the Cunningham and New England highways intersection.
+An overpass is being built at the Cunningham and New England highways intersection, to improve safety.

 The Eight Mile intersection is a significant crossroad located 8miles (or 12.87km) north of Warwick where the Cunningham and New England highways meet.
 It is a major rural intersection for traffic between Brisbane, Warwick and Toowoomba.